AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 #.
 The case of a Refined_Post specification for a (protected) entry
    is not currently supported.

 #.
-The use Ada.Synchronous_Barriers.Synchronous_Barrier type is not currently
+The use of Ada.Synchronous_Barriers.Synchronous_Barrier type is not currently
    allowed in |SPARK|.

 #.
 Entry families are not currently allowed in |SPARK|.